 You can trace through this paper, but you will need a lightbox or lightpad to do so without eye strain.
 This isn’t normally a dealbreaker, but something worth noting.
-The paper is also smooth and bright white, making it a great paper for your markers to really pop.

 This paper is very similar to the Canson paper, but it is not transparent.
 One of the ways the two differ is that this particular paper dries more quickly.
 That means that if you want your colors to be rich and smooth, you need to take your time with inking.
 If you fail to do so, your artwork may be streaky or blotchy.

 In addition, the faster dry time also means that if you want to blend your markers, especially dark colors, you should work in small areas and work quickly.
 The first color can dry down if you don’t do this and will require an additional application to blend well.